jreyes88/Web-Accessibility/Introduction to Web Accessibility and WCAG 2.1/Section 1 - Overview/4-how-to-assess-web-accessibility.md

 ## When Failure Criterion Is Not Provided

-Some tests do no provide failure criteria.
+Some tests do not provide failure criteria.
 Instead, use the tests from any of the sufficient techniques applied.

 _Example_: **2.4.6 Headings and Labels Level AA** does not provide failure criteria.
 - G130: Providing Descriptive Headings